Grossman helps propel Athletics over Angels | Devdiscourse

 Pinch-hitter Robbie Grossman capped a seven-run, seventh inning with a two-out, two-run triple on Thursday afternoon, completing a comeback that gave the host Oakland Athletics a 10-6 victory over the Los Angeles Angels and a three-game series sweep.
-The Athletics are in a virtual tie with the Tampa Bay Rays for the top American League wild-card spot.
-The Rays play Thursday night against the Toronto Blue Jays.
+The win kept the Athletics within one-half game of the Tampa Bay Rays for the first American League wild-card spot.
+The Rays defeated the Toronto Blue Jays 6-4 later Thursday.
+Oakland leads Cleveland by one game for the final spot after the Indians lost 7-1 to the Chicago White Sox.

 Rookie left-hander A.J.
 Puk (1-0), making just his fourth appearance, benefitted from the rally, recording his first major league win after allowing one run in two innings of relief.
 The run allowed by Puk came on a solo home run by Kevan Smith, his third of the season, to give the Angels a 6-1 lead headed to the bottom of the seventh.